Brighton East

 Brighton East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high in the area, with 32.3% of residents currently enrolled in formal education.
+Educational participation is high, with 32.3% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 10.5% in secondary education, and 6.6% pursuing tertiary education.

 Frequently Asked Questions - Education